Nucleomics-VIB/Opentrons/NC_protocols/NC_Illumina_DNA/NC_Illumina_DNA_pt2/README.md

 4. Set up your deck according to the deck map.
 5. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support articles](https://support.opentrons.com/en/collections/1559720-guide-for-getting-started-with-the-ot-2).
 6. Hit "Run".
-7. Transfer the plate to the thermocycler adn run the library amplification program.
+7. Transfer the plate to the thermocycler and run the library amplification program.
 8. Continue to Part-3 or store the plate for later resume.

 ### Additional Notes